-It used to be thatfishermen had other choice but to get creative when it came to rigging up their craft with accessories for fishing.
-Now, a number of manufacturers are are producing -specific options for adding everything from rod holders to camera pods to chartplotters.
+It used to be that kayak fishermen had other choice but to get creative when it came to rigging up their craft with accessories for fishing.
+Now, a number of manufacturers are are producing kayak-specific options for adding everything from rod holders to camera pods to chartplotters.

 In the March 2012 issue of On The Water, we covered some new and exciting products in the rapidly expanding world of kayak fishing, including a couple of products that provide a great option for any kayaker looking to install a Lowrance fishfinder.

 Most kayak fishermen have learned to install fishfinder transducers inside the kayak to shoot through the hull, which is made possible by planting the transducer on the floor of the kayak in a blob of Vaseline or Marine Goop.
 Drawbacks to this method include lower sensitivity, possibly losing the reading due to air bubbles, and a potentially ugly scene when hot sun causes the Vaseline to turn to liquid on the roof of your car.
 The Lowrance Scupper Mount solves these problems by making it easy to mount a transducer in place using the scupper hole on your kayak, placing the transducer in the water but protected just inside the scupper hole.
 Check out the installation video: